100ravp/Deep-Learning-with-Tensorflow/README.md

 ### So what you will learn from this course

-- First thing you will learn is different deep learning algorithms like artificial neural network, convollutional nueral network and etc etc
+- First thing you will learn is different deep learning algorithms like artificial neural network, convolutional nueral network and etc etc

 - Next thing you are going to learn from this lecture series is how to use tensorflow so once we learn any algorithm we will try to do a project using that algorithm and for that we will be using the google colab so in a way you will learn how to use google colab, and there wont be any video explaining how to use google colab